 At the moment I am also putting the finishing touches on a new blog post that details the step-by-step process of reconstructing the seventeenth-century Sittingbourne bodies featured in the new Patterns of Fashion 5.
 So keep an eye out for that!

-As many of you know, during my PhD I decided to reconstruction four items of female structural dress from the sixteenth and seventeenth centuries.
+As many of you know, during my PhD I decided to reconstruct four items of female structural dress from the sixteenth and seventeenth centuries.
 However, in order for the reconstructions to be worn during photoshoots the most basic female undergarment of the the early modern period was needed: the smock.

 The Smock – A Brief History